LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ## Implementation

-The implemenation of this requires some rewriting in pseudo code as it was fully created on a certain next gen hardware platform from a japanese company😉.
+The implemenation of this requires some rewriting in pseudo code as it was fully created on a Playstation 5&#174;.
 With this in mind I hope there is still something to take away from reading this.

 ### High-level overview